initial-commiter/Simple-Password-Generator/README.md

 You have the ability to copy the password to your clipboard by clicking "Click to copy password".

 Please note if using linux you need to have xsel installed.
-THh command to install xsel is: sudo apt-get install xsel
+The command to install xsel is: sudo apt-get install xsel